Off-Chain Reporting (OCR) is the next Oracle network upgrade replacing the

 Those using subgraph, make sure to either update the aggregator you're listening to once they go live, or preferably, move to ENS to make sure you're always using the correct address.

-For smart contracts that currently consume price feeds, there will be no interruptions.
-Service will not be affected, and the functions described in the Price Feeds API Reference will continue to work.
+For smart contracts that currently consume data feeds, there will be no interruptions.
+Service will not be affected, and the functions described in the Data Feeds API Reference will continue to work.